xonixx/xonixx.github.io/makesure-vs-just.md

 ---
 layout: post
-title: 'makesure vs just comparison on examples'
+title: 'makesure vs just on examples'
 description: 'This article compares the two tools on some particular real-world examples'
 ---

-## `makesure` vs `just` comparison on examples
+# `makesure` vs `just` on examples

-[Makesure](https://github.com/xonixx/makesure) is a task/command runner that
+- [Makesure](https://github.com/xonixx/makesure) is a task/command runner that
 I am developing.
 It is somewhat similar to the well-known `make` tool, but [without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).

-[just](https://github.com/casey/just) is a very popular alternative command runner that positions itself as "a handy way to save and run project-specific commands".
+- [just](https://github.com/casey/just) is a very popular alternative command runner that positions itself as "a handy way to save and run project-specific commands".

 This article compares the two tools on some particular real-world examples.

-### #1 Defining dependent vars
+## #1 Defining dependent vars

 [Problem](https://github.com/casey/just/issues/1292#issuecomment-1197748631)